intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 At the split point (line 15), we compare the `way` to the range of the current subtree to ensure it is within that range.
 If not we simply return the midpoint value (line 17) unchanged.
-This is one situation in which hardware recursion differs from software that we need to check this condition which adds range comparison at every node.
+This is an example where hardware recursion differs from software that we need to check this condition which adds range comparison at every node.

-Otherwise, in the 'hit' case (`invalidate`=`false`), we return '1' if the `way` is in the left subtree and '0' if it is in the right (line 18).
+Otherwise, in the 'hit' case (`invalidate`=`false`), we return '0' if the `way` is in the left subtree and '1' if it is in the right (line
+18) (again, we point the LRU in the opposite direction of the 'hit').

 Finally, we return a concatenation of the computed PLRU state vector (line 19).
 Again note that the `invalidate=true` case simply reverses